First Indian National Army: Japan's India Policy

-At the outbreak of the war in south-east Asia, Japan had not formulated any concrete policy with regards to India.
+At the outbreak of the war in south-east Asia, Japan had not formulated any concrete policy with regard to India.
 Its headquarters lacked any India experts, while civilian experts on India were few in Japan.
 India was peripheral to Japanese war plans at least through 1941.
 It did not feature in the plans for Greater East Asia Co-Prosperity Sphere, which focused on south-east Asia up to the Indo-Burmese border.

 From late 1941 the Japanese began to profess increasing support for the Indian Independence movement.
 Exiles like Rash Behari Bose had already voiced their demands to the Japanese authorities that support and pursuit of Indian Independence be an aim of the Japanese campaign, but neither the government nor the Imperial Japanese army were able to commit to these earlier.
 Militarily, India was important as the origin (from Assam) of the Ledo road which supplied Nationalist Chinese and American forces, as well as the supplies airlifted over The Hump.
 Also, the idea that the western boundary of Japan's empire would be controlled by a more friendly government was attractive.
 It would also have been consistent with the idea that Japanese expansion into Asia was part of an effort to support Asian government of Asia and against western colonialism.
 Nonetheless, the task of establishing a stable orderly state if the independence movement succeeded would be enormous.
 The army would be occupied in China and the Manchuria-Russia border and in the newly occupied territories.
 It was widely accepted that the Congress was anti-Japanese.
 Gandhi, even during the intense Quit India Movement, had categorically warned the Japanese "Make no mistake.
 You will be sadly disillusioned if you believe that you will receive a willing welcome from India" However, in April 1941, the Consul General to Calcutta had noted activities of the Forward Bloc.
 From Berlin, ambassador Oshima Hiroshi had reported on Subhas Bose's organisation of the Free India Legion.